Koenkk/zigbee2mqtt.io/docs/guide/adapters/README.md

 The adapters below are experimental, don't use these if you want a stable setup.

 * <details>
-  <summary>ZiGate USB-TTL</summary>
+  <summary>ZiGate</summary>

-  USB connected adapter based on NXP JN516x (JN5168/JN5169), 3.1d firmware or later required
+  Initial development started on experimental (alpha stage) support for various ZigGate adapters (based on NXP Zigbee chips like JN5168 and JN5169).
+This include all ZiGate compatible hardware adapters with ZigGate 3.1d firmware or later.
   If Zigbee2MQTT fails to start, try adding the following to your `configuration.yaml`
     ```yaml
     serial: